Sometimes you just can’t figure it out.

 Drawing is a paradox.

-To see something as an artist sees it, you have to not look at an object, not label an object but to see it as shapes.
+To see something as an artist sees it, you have to look at the Abstract elements within it.

 Abstract elements once drawn then become real in front of your eyes and the left brain will then fire up to make sense of the shapes and label it.